 With so many addiction therapy techniques available to addicts and alcoholics today, it can be a bit overwhelming trying to pinpoint the most effective approach for you.
 What works for one addict or alcoholic may not for another, so much of addiction therapy is trial and error.
 Having a solid basis of knowledge when it comes to the different addiction therapy techniques is important so that you understand what might work best for you.

 Humanistic therapy attempts to address substance use disorders by assisting patients to access and comprehend their feelings.
-The goal is to help the individual find a sense of purpose in their lives and reach a level of self-actualization.
-Self-actualization is the realization of one’s full potential.
+The goal is help the individual find a sense of purpose in their lives and reach a level of self actualization.
+Self actualization is the realization of one’s full potential.
 Humanistic therapy is a great option for many addicts.

 As the patient follows the therapist’s movements, internal associations manifest and the client is able to process the traumatic memory and subsequent upsetting feelings.
 The connotation of the event is transformed on an emotional level, and the patient is able to view the situation in a positive rather than negative manner.